Search

 Eventually, several of Smith's disaffected associates—some of whom asserted that Smith had tried to seduce their wives in the name of plural marriage—joined together to publish a newspaper called the Nauvoo Expositor.
 Its only issue was published June 7, 1844.

-The Nauvoo City Council passed an ordinance declaring the newspaper a public nuisance designed to promote violence against Smith and his followers.
-They reached this decision after lengthy discussion, including citation of William Blackstone's legal canon, which included a libellous press as a public nuisance.
-Under the council's new ordinance, Smith, as Nauvoo's mayor, in conjunction with the city council, ordered the city marshall to destroy the paper and the press on June 10, 1844.
+The Nauvoo City Council passed an ordinance declaring the press a nuisance designed to promote violence against Smith and the Latter-day Saints.
+They reached this decision after some discussion, including citation of William Blackstone's legal canon, which included a libellous press as a public nuisance.
+Under the council's new ordinance, Smith, as Mayor of Nauvoo and in conjunction with the city council, ordered the city marshall to destroy the paper and the press on June 10, 1844.
 By the city marshall's account, the destruction of the press type was carried out orderly and peaceably.
-However, Charles A. Foster, a co-publisher of the Expositor, reported on June 12 that additionally to the printing press being destroyed, the group which he dubbed "several hundred minions ... injured the building very materially" as well [6], though the building was in use for at least another decade.
+However, Charles A. Foster, a co-publisher of the Expositor, however, reported on June 12 that additionally to the printing press being destroyed, the group which he dubbed "several hundred minions ... injured the building very materially" as well [7] http://www.utlm.org/onlinebooks/changech17.htm .
+The brick building that housed the Expositor was in use afterward for at least another decade, so the precise meaning of the word "materially" as used by Foster is dubious.

 On June 26, 1844, Smith sent message to Major-General Johnathan Dunham of the Nauvoo Legion that he should lead the militia to the jail in order to protect and accompany Smith and his associates back to Nauvoo.
-Dunham decided to ignore Smith's order, fearing such an action would instigate a major conflict that could erupt into civil war.
+Dunham decided to ignore Smith's order, fearing such an action would instigate a large scale conflict that could erupt into civil war.
 Dunham informed no one of Smith's order, or of his own decision regarding it.

 Before a trial could be held, a mob of about 200 armed men (some painted as Indians) stormed Carthage Jail in the late afternoon of June 27, 1844.
-As the mob was approaching, the jailer became nervous, and informed Smith of the group.
+As the mob was approaching, the jailers became nervous, and informed Smith of the group.
 In a letter dated July 10, 1844, one of the jailers wrote that Smith, expecting the Nauvoo Legion, said "Don't trouble yourself ... they've come to rescue me."

-After Smith's death
+After Smith's murder

 Succession